LisaHackett97/HiddenIrishTravels/TESTING.md

 HTML: vALIDATING BY TEXT ONLY ON EACH PAGE.
 I cleared up error with stray and unclosed tags. remiang errors relate to jinja templating.
 To validate by uri method
+Warning: Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections.
+TO BE REVIEWED Duplicate IDs are the remaining warnings

+recommend-title id was repeated across, add new and edit.
+Change add new pg is to recommend-title1.
+Updated on the edit route.
+Tested ok
+Change is on the admin delete page to recommend-tt#itle3.
+Change is on the user delete page to recommend-tt#itle4. all working as expected.
+Ran through validator again.
+Still error warning as they are being picked up frm the new recommendations added/held. all have the same id.
+Maybe need to sue a class??

 [These are the final validation reports](xx)